auto-garcon/documentation/APISpecification.md

     * Response:
       * numTables
       * tableIDs: int[]
-  * POST /restaurant/:restaurantid/table/:tableID/sitdown
+  * GET /restaurant/:restaurantid/tables/:tablenumber/sitdown
     * Response:
-      * restaurantID
-      * restaurantName
-      * tableNumber
-      * userID
+      * tableID
+     * NOTE: This is used for android to get the table ID before making an order
   * POST /restaurant/:restaurantid/menu/add
     * Request:
       * menu : Menu